Tertiary Preparation Program (Health Sciences)

 - critical thinking and problem solving.

 Emphasis will be placed on working independently and as a team member, self-directed study, and building confidence.
-Students will also receive support and specific preparation for external English language proficiency tests and each student will receive a free IELTS test.
+Students will also receive support and specific preparation for external English language proficiency tests.

 Additional course information